commonwarexyz/monorepo/README.md

 ## Primitives

-_Crates in this repository are designed for deployment in adversarial environments.
+_Primitives are designed for deployment in adversarial environments.
 If you find an exploit, please refer to our [security policy](./SECURITY.md) before disclosing it publicly (an exploit may equip a malicious party to attack users of a primitive)._

 * [cryptography](./cryptography/README.md): Generate keys, sign arbitrary messages, and deterministically verify signatures.
+* [p2p](./p2p/README.md): Communicate with authenticated peers over encrypted connections.
 * [runtime](./runtime/README.md): Execute asynchronous tasks with a configurable scheduler.
-* [p2p](./p2p/README.md): Communicate with authenticated peers over encrypted connections.
-* [utils](./utils/README.md): Leverage common functionality across multiple primitives.

 ## Examples